EricCJoyce/Chess/README.md

 Notes on the creation of Chess

 ## Docker container to compile C to WebAssembly
-Create the container.
+We wish to have means to compile C code into WebAssembly modules that handle game-compute on the front-end.
+Since this is a specialized, project-specific use-case, I do not want to modify my system's usual toolchains.

+Therefore, create a Docker container to do all this.
+Leave the rest of my system alone.
 ```
 sudo docker build -t emscripten-c .
 ```

-Confirm its existence.
+Confirm the container's existence.
 ```
 sudo docker images
 ```

-Kill the container.
+When you choose to, kill the container.
 ```
 sudo docker image rm emscripten-c
 ```

 ## Zobrist hash generator
-This executable lives on the back-end.
-Call it when the page loads to generate a Zobrist hash for every game.
+This executable lives on the server back-end.
+Call it when the page loads to generate a random Zobrist hash for every game.
 ```
 gcc -Wall zgenerate.c -lm -o zgenerate
 ```